ConquestArrow/dtsmake/README.md

 ## Known Issues

  1. JSDoc tag (`@param`, `@return`) duplication when it was already defined in the target  JavaScript code.
- 2. When `-p node` (Ternjs's Nodejs plugin) option is ON, dtsgen sometimes outputs nothing.
+ 2. When `-p node` (Ternjs's Nodejs plugin) option is ON, dtsmake sometimes outputs nothing.

 ## TODOs